 For the privacy minded torrent user, try Idope at https://idope.se/

 Torrenting Site #8: RARBG

 Finally, one of the oldest torrent sites on the internet that’s still going is RARBG.
 The design of the site might look rather outdated now, and it isn’t as frequently updated and maintained by its developers as other, newer torrent sites.
 However, there is still a ton of great torrent content that’s available on RARBG and it still has some devoted fans.

 If you’re looking for a simple torrent site with just the essentials and no frills, then you might like RARBG.
 There aren’t a lot of extra features on the site.
 But one feature which is distinctive is the recommended torrents section, which has a really interesting selection of movies which are more art house than blockbuster.
 If you’re a big cinema fan who is looking for recommendations for less well known movies, then definitely have a look here.

 You can access the RARBG website at https://rarbg.to/index8.php

 Which of these torrent sites do you think is the best?
 Or is there a different torrent source which we didn’t mention but you love?
+Also, what do you think is the best VPN to use when you download torrents?
 Then let us know in the comments below!